pvpscript/Image-Processing/README.md

 # Image-Processing
-Application showcase for algorithms that I studied in Graphical Computing class.
+Java GUI application serving as showcase for algorithms that I studied in Graphical Computing class.

 ## About